anpenta/mldebug/README.md

 ## Why mldebug

-Machine learning systems fail silently when data changes.
+Machine learning systems often fail silently when data changes, even when models and code remain unchanged.

-Common production issues include:
+These failures are typically caused by:

-- feature distribution drift
+- shifting feature distributions (data drift)
-- increasing missing values
+- increasing missing values in production
 - unseen categorical values
-- training vs production mismatch
+- mismatch between training and production data

-**mldebug provides a unified way to detect these issues before they become model failures.**
+mldebug makes these issues visible early by providing a lightweight, schema-driven way to compare datasets and detect unexpected changes before they impact model performance.

+## When to Use mldebug

+Use mldebug when you need fast, lightweight validation of ML datasets, especially in CI or pre-deployment checks.

+It is a good fit for:

+- CI/CD validation pipelines
+- pre-deployment data checks
+- schema-based comparison between training and production data
+- lightweight integration into existing ML workflows

+Not intended for:

+- full ML observability platforms
+- real-time production monitoring systems
+- long-term dashboards or alerting infrastructure

 ## What It Does